Thinking about working in the real estate industry in Victoria?

 CPPDSM4007A Identify legal and ethical requirements of property management to complete agency work 30 CPPDSM4008A Identify legal and ethical requirements of property sales to complete agency work 30 CPPDSM4080A Work in the real estate industry 20

-This option prescribes 18 Certificate IV units from CPP41419.
+18 Certificate IV units from CPP41419.
 Students that complete the new Agents Representative course will be awarded a CPP41419 Certificate IV in Real Estate Practice.

 The following units are in the table below: